v-fox/live_opensuse_hsf/README.md

 * codecs, font antialiasing and texture compression support without artificial restrictions
 * LXQt slim desktop environment
 * international collection of fonts and universal iBus input method by default
-* professional sound handling with JACK (Ardour3 and its friends are available in repositories)
+* professional sound handling with JACK (Ardour3 and its friends are available in repositories, PA runs as JACK's client)
 * LeechCraft modular system stripped for only IM, Socializing and P2P functionality
 * fresh Mozilla Firefox browser and Thunderbird e-mail client
 * Clementine audio player, VLC and S/Mplayer video players